hbowie/softdevbigideas/ideas/Agree on Terms of Engagement.md

 3. Documentation -- How much and what kind of documentation will be produced?
 Who will be responsible for authoring which documents?
 What level of detail is expected, and what level of formality is expected for approvals?
 Where will the documents be stored, and who will act as librarian?

-4. Domain expertise -- Will customers expect developers to have some background in the problem domain being worked, or will customers bring all of that to the table?
+4. Domain expertise -- Will customers expect developers to have some background in the problem domain being worked, or will customers bring all of that sort of knowledge to the table?

 5. Requirements precision -- Will customers be supplying precise requirements, to be followed to the letter?
 Or will they be describing general needs and desires, for the development team to use only as a starting point?